Sensory team

 Visual Loss Support Group

-South Ayrshire Sensory Team and SISG hold a support group for people with visual loss.
+South Ayrshire Sensory Team and SISG hold a support group in Ayr for people with visual loss.
 This is an informal goreup where we hope to offer practive and emotional support.
-This group meets on the last Tuesday of the month from 2pm - 4pm at the SISG Headquarters in Ayr.
 There is no cost to attend this group.
-For more information please click here.
-(PDF) [1MB] (opens new window)

 Macular Group

-Join Macular Scotland for their local support group, this group provides information and support to those with macular disease, their family and friends.
-This group meets every fourth Thursday each month from 2pm to 3.30pm in Prestwick.
-For more information on this group, click here.
+Join Macular Scotland to attend one of their local support groups, which will provide information and support to those with macular disease, their family and friends.
+For more information, click here.

 Walking Groups

-Please find the link below for Paths for All which is national project to help people of all ages and abilities to be able to enjoy short walks.
-If you would be interested in joining a health walk or would like to start a walk in your area please use the link below or contact the Sensory Team who can help.
+Paths for All is a national project to help people of all ages and abilities to be able to enjoy short walks.
+If you would be interested in joining a health walk or would like to start a walk in your area, visit their website or contact the Sensory Team who can help.

 British Sign Language Local Plan